junxit/us-congress-bills-116/metadata.md

 - 2020-01-09 — Placed on the Union Calendar, Calendar No. 295.
 - 2020-01-09 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-372.
 - 2020-01-09 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-372.
+- 2020-01-13 — Rules Committee Resolution H. Res.
+790 Reported to House.
+Rule provides for consideration of H.R.
+1230 and H.J.
+Res.
+76 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2020-01-15 — Amendment (A001) offered by Mr. DeSaulnier. (consideration: CR H265-266; text: CR H265)
+- 2020-01-15 — Amendment (A002) offered by Mr. Davis, Rodney. (consideration: CR H266-267; text: CR H266)
+- 2020-01-15 — Amendment (A003) offered by Mr. Allen. (consideration: CR H267-268; text: CR H267)
+- 2020-01-15 — Amendment (A004) offered by Mr. Brown (MD). (consideration: CR H268-269; text: CR H268)
+- 2020-01-15 — Amendment (A005) offered by Ms. Tlaib. (consideration: CR H269-270; text: CR H269)
+- 2020-01-15 — Amendment agreed to Committee of the Whole
+- 2020-01-15 — Amendment agreed to Committee of the Whole
+- 2020-01-15 — Amendment agreed to Committee of the Whole
+- 2020-01-15 — Amendment agreed to Committee of the Whole
+- 2020-01-15 — Amendment failed in Committee of the Whole
+- 2020-01-15 — Committee of the Whole House on the state of the Union rises leaving H.R.
+1230 as unfinished business.
+- 2020-01-15 — Considered as unfinished business. (consideration: CR H270-274)
+- 2020-01-15 — Considered under the provisions of rule H. Res.
+790. (consideration: CR H258-270; text: CR H264-265)
+- 2020-01-15 — DEBATE - Pursuant to the provisions of H. Res.
+790, the Committee of the Whole proceeded with 10 minutes of debate on the Tlaib amendment No. 5.
+- 2020-01-15 — DEBATE - Pursuant to the provisions of H.Res.
+790, the Committee of the Whole proceeded with 10 minutes of debate on the Allen amendment No. 3.
+- 2020-01-15 — DEBATE - Pursuant to the provisions of H.Res.
+790, the Committee of the Whole proceeded with 10 minutes of debate on the Brown (MD) amendment No. 4.
+- 2020-01-15 — DEBATE - Pursuant to the provisions of H.Res.
+790, the Committee of the Whole proceeded with 10 minutes of debate on the DeSaulnier amendment No. 1.
+- 2020-01-15 — DEBATE - Pursuant to the provisions of H.Res.
+790, the Committee of the Whole proceeded with 10 minutes of debate on the Rodney Davis (IL) amendment No. 2.
+- 2020-01-15 — Floor summary: DEBATE - The House proceeded wiht 10 minutes of debate on the Smucker motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment adding at the end of the bill a new section pertaining to Rule of Construction which states nothing in the Act shall be construed to alter the status of a truck driver as an independent contractor if the truck driver is currently considered to be an independent contractor under Federal law.
+- 2020-01-15 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1230.
+- 2020-01-15 — House amendment agreed to: On agreeing to the Brown (MD) amendment (A004) Agreed to by voice vote.
+- 2020-01-15 — House amendment agreed to: On agreeing to the Davis, Rodney amendment (A002) Agreed to by voice vote.
+- 2020-01-15 — House amendment agreed to: On agreeing to the DeSaulnier amendment (A001) Agreed to by voice vote.
+- 2020-01-15 — House amendment agreed to: On agreeing to the Tlaib amendment (A005) Agreed to by voice vote.
+- 2020-01-15 — House amendment not agreed to: On agreeing to the Allen amendment (A003) Failed by recorded vote: 163 - 257 (Roll no. 19).
+- 2020-01-15 — House amendment offered
+- 2020-01-15 — House amendment offered
+- 2020-01-15 — House amendment offered
+- 2020-01-15 — House amendment offered
+- 2020-01-15 — House amendment offered
+- 2020-01-15 — House amendment offered/reported by: Amendment (A001) offered by Mr. DeSaulnier.
+- 2020-01-15 — House amendment offered/reported by: Amendment (A002) offered by Mr. Davis, Rodney.
+- 2020-01-15 — House amendment offered/reported by: Amendment (A003) offered by Mr. Allen.
+- 2020-01-15 — House amendment offered/reported by: Amendment (A004) offered by Mr. Brown (MD).
+- 2020-01-15 — House amendment offered/reported by: Amendment (A005) offered by Ms. Tlaib.
+- 2020-01-15 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+790 and Rule XVIII.
+- 2020-01-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-15 — Mr. Scott (VA) moved that the committee rise.
+- 2020-01-15 — Mr. Smucker moved to recommit with instructions to the Committee on Education and Labor. (text: CR H271)
+- 2020-01-15 — On agreeing to the Allen amendment (A003) Failed by recorded vote: 163 - 257 (Roll no. 19).
+- 2020-01-15 — On agreeing to the Brown (MD) amendment (A004) Agreed to by voice vote.
+- 2020-01-15 — On agreeing to the Davis, Rodney amendment (A002) Agreed to by voice vote.
+- 2020-01-15 — On agreeing to the DeSaulnier amendment (A001) Agreed to by voice vote.
+- 2020-01-15 — On agreeing to the Tlaib amendment (A005) Agreed to by voice vote.
+- 2020-01-15 — On motion that the committee rise Agreed to by voice vote.
+- 2020-01-15 — On motion to recommit with instructions Failed by recorded vote: 196 - 220 (Roll no. 20).
+- 2020-01-15 — On passage Passed by recorded vote: 261 - 155 (Roll no. 21).
+- 2020-01-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Allen amendment, the Chair put the question on adoption of the amendment, and by voice vote announced that the noes had prevailed.
+Mr. Allen demanded a recorded vote and the Chair postponed further proceedings until a time to be announced.
+- 2020-01-15 — Passed/agreed to in House: On passage Passed by recorded vote: 261 - 155 (Roll no. 21).
+- 2020-01-15 — Roll call votes on amendments in House
+- 2020-01-15 — Rule provides for consideration of H.R.
+1230 and H.J.
+Res.
+76 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2020-01-15 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union.
+- 2020-01-15 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2020-01-15 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1230.
+- 2020-01-15 — The Speaker designated the Honorable Henry Cuellar to act as Chairman of the Committee.
+- 2020-01-15 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2020-01-15 — The previous question was ordered pursuant to the rule.